network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

-For many years, a lack of responsiveness, variously called lag, latency, or bufferbloat, has been recognized as an unfortunate, but common symptom in today's networks {{Bufferbloat}}.
+For many years, a lack of responsiveness, variously called lag, latency, or bufferbloat, has been recognized as an unfortunate, but common, symptom in today's networks {{Bufferbloat}}.
 Solutions like fq_codel {{RFC8290}} or PIE {{RFC8033}} have been standardized and are to some extent widely implemented.
 Nevertheless, people still suffer from bufferbloat.

-Although significant, the impact on user experience can be transitory - that is, its effect is not always present.
+Although significant, the impact on user experience can be transitory -- that is, its effect is not always present.
 Whenever a network is actively being used at its full capacity, buffers can fill up and create latency for traffic.